HarielGiacomuzzi/ImageManipulator/README.md

 ImageManipulator
 ================

-This is a simple image manipulator programm in C# for studies
+This is a simple image manipulator program in C# for studies